Updated January 29, 2019

 Add any applicable federal nonbankruptcy exemptions.

 This list includes the majority of bankruptcy exemptions available in Wisconsin.
-However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, Wisconsin may have changed the amounts since this list was last updated.
-Consider checking with your local bankruptcy court or bankruptcy attorney.
+However, it doesn't include all exemptions.
+Also, specific exemptions could have qualification requirements you must meet, and Wisconsin might have changed the amounts since this list was last updated.
+Check the Wisconsin Statutes or with a local bankruptcy lawyer.